delperdang/lexcredendi/README.md

 # LexCredendi

-This is a simple Django 3 project configured to be deployed to Docker with a PostgreSQL backend.
-The function of this web app is to provide quick access to prayers, apologetics, readings and more to support Catholic users.
+This is a simple Django project configured to be deployed in Docker containers with a PostgreSQL backend and Nginx web server.
+The function of this web app is to provide quick access to prayers, apologetics, daily readings and more to support Catholic users.

 ## Features